mvrcosp/Rossmann/README.md

 ## Business Results

 The predictions made by our algorithm expects a total (all stores included) sales value of $ 285,860,480.00 for the next six weeks.
 You can see the prediction for each store, with worst and best scenarios calculated, [in this csv file](https://github.com/mvrcosp/Rossmann/blob/main/data/processed/StoreSalesPredictions.csv).
 To calculate worst and best scenarios we used the `mean absolute error (MAE)` metric.
 In the image bellow we have a lineplot comparing our predictions with the actual values of our validation dataset.
+You can find more business information on our notebook #8.

   <p align="center">
     <img src="https://github.com/mvrcosp/Rossmann/blob/main/img/SalesPredictionsOverTime.png">